GameFeeder/GameFeeder/README.md

 ### Privacy

-When you subscribe to a game's feed, we are storing the ID of the chat you subscribed in on our server.
+When you subscribe to a game's feed, we are storing the ID of the chat you subscribed in on our server (unencrypted and seperately for each game).
 This is nessecary to notify you on any updates.

 When you unsubscribe, the ID of that chat gets deleted again.

-### Disclamer
+### Disclaimer

 Please note that this project is not affiliated with *Valve Corporation*.